The Two Synod Solution

 may appoint a lay pastor as moderator

-of the session to the church to which he or
+of the session if it is the church to which

 assigned to the commissioned lay pastor